Are mental injuries compensable under the Alabama Workers’ Compensation Act?

 Mental injuries, such as depression, post-traumatic stress disorder, anxiety and panic disorders are typically diagnosed after some type of traumatic event in the workplace.
-We have handled several such cases involving robberies, serious car wrecks and catastrophic-type accidents such as brain injuries, amputations and paralysis.
+We have handled several such cases involving robberies, serious car wrecks and catastrophic-type accidents such as brain hemorrhage, amputations and paralysis.

 However, to be compensable, the mental injury must be linked to a physical injury that also occurred during the on the job accident.
 The workers’ compensation insurance carriers typically provide for medical care for the mental injury during the length of time that the physical injury also requires medical care.
 So long as the authorized treating physician, typically a therapist or psychologist, links the mental injury to the physical injury, it will be covered by work comp.